Extra 10% Off Today • Use Code: STYLE

 Monitor your dog’s tolerance of the direct sun very closely.
 Never leave your dog out in the sun too long.
 Dogs can get sunburned just like people.
 Provide lots of shade for your pet.
 Dogs can become dehydrated in the sun, so provide plenty of cool, clean water.
 Older dogs and dogs with thick coats need special attention.
 Limit their exposure to the heat during hot summer days and exercise them in the morning or evening hours, when temperatures are cooler.
 Make sure that they always wear a comfortable Dog Collar and of course, a matching Dog Tag for safety.

 Keep your dog free from fleas and ticks during the summer by using all-natural flea and tick treatments.
 Some of the flea and tick products that are sold over the counter are actually toxic and should be avoided at all costs.
 Speak with your veterinarian about holistic flea and tick solutions.
 PupLife offers wonderful natural Dog Grooming Supplies.

 Protect your dog’s emotional health by avoiding large, noisy events such as rock concerts or fireworks displays.
 For many dogs, this type of event is stressful and can cause anxiety.
 Fireworks can be dangerous for humans and pets alike, so never allow your pet to be near fireworks displays.
-Many pet owners find the Anxiety Wrap effective in helping their pet cope with fireworks and thunder.

 It is extremely dangerous to drive a truck with a dog in the back.
 In fact, in many states it is illegal.
 Dogs can be injured from flying debris and can also be thrown from the pick-up bed during the ride.
 Dogs should always ride in the cab, preferably confined in a crate or by using a seat belt safety harness.